 "India's Agricultural Growth Propellers" (April 2016).
 ERS research on India's agricultural performance since 1980 suggests that increases in productivity have spread from the northern grain belt, led by accelerated growth in production of horticulture and animal products.Propellers of Agricultural Productivity in India

 (December 2015).
-Exerting the greatest effect on India’s agricultural productivity growth since 1980 were investments in public and private agricultural research and in irrigation infrastructure.
+Propelling the greatest effect on India’s agricultural productivity growth since 1980 were investments in public and private agricultural research and in irrigation infrastructure.

 (March 2014).
 ERS research shows that food security improved in Chhattisgarh, India, in response to food aid distribution reforms.

 "What Can State-Level Reforms Tell Us about India's National Food Security Act?"
 (March 2014).
-India passed the National Food Security Act in 2013 to implement reforms in the distribution of subsidized food modeled after reforms made earlier in the State of Chhattisgarh.
-There have been significant gains in food security in Chhattisgarh, but impacts at the national level are uncertain.
+India passed the National Food Security Act in 2013 to implement reforms in the distribution of subsidized food.
+The Act is modeled after reforms made earlier in the State of Chhattisgarh.
+Because of the Act, there have been significant gains in food security in Chhattisgarh, but impacts at the national level are uncertain.

 (November 2012).
 Using the example of Indian mangoes, ERS finds that irradiation and other regulatory costs appear low relative to other logistical and marketing costs for fresh produce entering the U.S. market and sold in niche outlets.Estimating the Range of Food-Insecure Households in India

 (April 2010).
-A cyclical decline in sugar production is shifting India, the world's second largest producer, from net exporter to net importer during 2009/10 and contributing to the recent runup in global sugar prices, but production is poised to rebound in 2010/11.
+A cyclical decline in sugar production is shifting India, the world's second largest producer, from net exporter to net importer during 2009/10 and contributing to the recent runup in global sugar prices.
+But sugar production is poised to rebound in 2010/11.
 The recent swings in Indian sugar production are primarily due to a policy-induced cycle that has become increasingly pronounced.Growth and Equity Effects of Agricultural Marketing Efficiency Gains in India

 (July 2008).
 Despite strong overall economic growth and strengthening food demand, investment in Indian agriculture and agribusiness has remained sluggish, and growth in farm output has slowed, since the early 1990s.
 The policy environment has grown more investor friendly since the late 1990s and private investment appears to be responding, but significant barriers remain and the pace of future reforms remains uncertain.Indian Wheat and Rice Sector Policies and the Implications of Reform

 "The Elephant Is Jogging: New Pressures for Agricultural Reform in India" (February 2004).
-India's economy and agricultural sector have made remarkable progress in the 57 years since independence in 1947.
-Now, however, the agricultural sector has outgrown the policies that contributed to past success, as strengthening consumer demand, rising subsidies, and low agribusiness investment create pressure for policy reform.India's Edible Oil Sector: Imports Fill Rising Demand
+India's economy and agricultural sector have made remarkable progress in the 57 years since the country’s independence in 1947.
+Now, however, the agricultural sector has outgrown the policies that contributed to past success—as strengthening consumer demand, rising subsidies, and low agribusiness investment create pressure for policy reform.India's Edible Oil Sector: Imports Fill Rising Demand

 (November 2003).
 India is the world's leading importer of edible oils and is likely to remain an important source of global import demand for the foreseeable future.
-Income and population growth, trade policy reforms, and domestic agricultural policies affecting the productivity of India's oilseed farmers and processing sector have contributed to increased consumption and import demand.India's Pulse Sector: Results of Field Research
+Income and population growth, trade policy reforms—and domestic agricultural policies affecting the productivity of India's oilseed farmers and processing sector—have contributed to an increased consumption and import demand.India's Pulse Sector: Results of Field Research

 (May 2003).
 India has the world's largest pulse sector, but despite liberal import policies, imports have remained a small share of supplies and per capita consumption has declined.
-This report describes the market for crops such as chickpeas and lentils in that country and assesses the United States' competitive position as a supplier.
+This report describes the market for crops (such as chickpeas and lentils) in India and assesses the United States' competitive position as a supplier.

 India's Consumer and Producer Price Policies: Implications for Food Security (February 2003).
 Rising retail grain prices (due to higher farm support prices) are the principal constraint to improving access to food by the poor, who spend roughly 80 percent of their income on food.
 Improving marketing efficiency and farm yields would allow retail food prices to fall without adversely affecting farmers.

 India Relaxes Restraints on Agricultural Imports (November 2000).
-Following an agreement negotiated under the World Trade Organization, India will replace its quantitative import restrictions with a system of tariffs and tariff-rate quotas by early 2001, providing trade access to all its commodity markets, including agricultural markets.
+Following an agreement negotiated under the World Trade Organization, India will replace its quantitative import restrictions with a system of tariffs and tariff-rate quotas by early 2001.
+This agreement will provide trade access to all of India’s commodity markets, including agricultural markets.